History Files

 The defence forces consisted of the navy, infantry, cavalry, war chariots and the war elephants.

 There were hospitals not just for people but for animals as well.
-There were census records maintained on births and deaths.
-There were wells, gardens, tanks, amusement places, and temples erected in various parts of the city.
+There were census records covering births and deaths.
+There were wells, gardens, tanks, amusement places, and temples being erected in various parts of the city.

-The royal share of the produce of the land was called the 'Bhaga' and was generally one-sixth (16.6%) of the total.
+The royal share of the land's produce was called the 'Bhaga' and was generally one-sixth (16.6%) of the total.
 The shepherds and livestock breeders were taxed.
 Also, there was the forest tax, a tax on intoxicants, a mine tax, a fishery tax, an irrigation tax, etc. Seaborne trade was controlled by the state.
 The state also owned factories producing cloth, etc.

 Chandragupta Maurya's capital city